Signed in as:

 LOCATION DISCOVERY – From the mobile network, a bad actor may be able to track a victim's location down to the individual mobile cell site or even obtain GPS coordinates of the device without seeking permission from the network operators from which the information is extracted.

-DENIAL OF SERVICE (DOS) – Network-originated DOS is a malicious attempt to make, temporarily or indefinitely, a victim's phone access to the mobile service unavailable by disconnecting it from the network, or disabling a service so that they are unable to make or receive calls, send/receive SMS or use data.
+DENIAL OF SERVICE (DOS) – Network-originated DOS is a malicious attempt to make, temporarily or indefinitely, a victim's phone access to the mobile service unavailable by disconnecting it from the network or disabling a service so that they are unable to make or receive calls, send/receive SMS, or use data.

 COMMUNICATION INTERCEPTION – In a network-originated interception attack, the objective is to intercept active calls and SMS messages in real time.
 This can be accomplished by faking the victim's device on another network, making the victim's home network believe that the phone is roaming in another country and thereby routing all communications to the attacker.